rezamarzban/Hello-Assembely/README.md

 # Hello-Assembely
 Hello World assembly code on 64bit Linux system

-Required OS and application:
+Required OS and applications:

-Linux 64bit
+Linux 64bit (Not aarch64)

 nasm compiler

+binutils package

 To assemble and run: